chuckrector/mappo/README.md

 # TODO

 - kildorf | aen: if you could output a json file describing the animation data (etc.) that'd be pretty sweet
+- @aen | i should also... extract png conversion stuff into a generic imagedata-to-grid thingy